leoprover/tptp-utils/README.md

 -------------------------------

-`tptp-utils` is an application for post-processing automated theorem proving input files (i.e., problem files) given in the [TPTP](http://tptp.org/) (*Thousands of Problems for Theorem Proving*) syntax standard.
+`tptp-utils` is an application for pre- and post-processing automated theorem proving input files (so-called problem files) given in the [TPTP](http://tptp.org/) (*Thousands of Problems for Theorem Proving*) syntax standard.
 It is written in Scala and freely available as open-source software.